-The Milli Temperature Sensor sample application provides a web application for plotting temperature sensor measurements retrieved from the Data Platform using the Data Platform APIs.
+The Milli Temperature Sensor reference application provides a web application for plotting temperature sensor measurements retrieved from the Data Platform using the Data Platform APIs.

 To set up the Milli Temperature Sensor reference application:

 - Setup the reference Itron Sensor API package on your Adafruit Metro M0 Express processor board as described in Example Sensor implementation with the Milli Dev Kit.

 Plot the sensor measurements using the Data Platform Plot Reference Application